dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/autocomplete/events.md

 The difference between `on_change` and `on_select` is:

 - `on_change` will be called when the state changes, either with a **click** or **space/enter** keypress confirmation.
-- `on_select` differs most when the users is navigating by keyboard.
-Once the uses is pressing e.g. the arrow keys, the selection is changing, but not the state.
+- `on_select` differs most when the user is navigating by keyboard.
+Once the user is pressing e.g. the arrow keys, the selection is changing, but not the state.

 <AutocompleteMethods></AutocompleteMethods>